-The Coffee makers will as a rule suggest what level of grind that works well with their given product.
+The Coffee makers will, as a rule, suggest what level of grind that works well with their given product.
 I have found that if one likes a rich cup of coffee, a bit on the strong side, grind your beans a medium grind.
 The gives the hot water a bit of steeping time.
 If you like a bit weaker, grind your coffee fine, the coffee maker will send the water through quickly, giving a smooth bit of a weaker cup.
 My favorite grind is between the two, fine to medium.
 I find this grind gives a great favorable cup of coffee.

 Always use cold filtered water when brewing your coffee.
 The water you use represents 98% of your cup of coffee.
 Filtering the water will remove impurities that could affect the taste.
 Poor quality water can come from a variety of sources.
-Example, older house will have older pipes.
+Example, the older house will have older pipes.
 Theses pipes tend to give the water an off flavor.
 You will want to remove this by filtering.
 The basic rule is the better the water, the better the coffee.

 Skip the paper filters and go for the gold.
 Yes, these are 23k Gold plated stainless steel filters.
 Paper filters will influence the flavor of the coffee in a negative manner.
-The Gold plated filters influence the flavor by allowing natural oils to infiltrate into your brew, adding a level of flavor and aroma you wont find with paper coffee filters.
+The Gold plated filters influence the flavor by allowing natural oils to infiltrate into your brew, adding a level of flavor and aroma you won't find with paper coffee filters.
 Another plus is that these filters can be reused over and over, and will last a very long time.
 Not only will your coffee be better, but you will be helping the environment by saving on waste.

 The correct amount of coffee grounds to water is important.

-The amount of coffee grounds to water will depend on personal taste.
-I like a slightly strong cup of coffee, perhaps you like a bit weaker understated taste, or something in between?
+The number of coffee grounds to water will depend on personal taste.
+I like a slightly strong cup of coffee, perhaps you like a bit weaker understated taste or something in between?
 I must also mention all coffee makers are not created equal.
 Where a french press will make a strong pot using one tablespoon per cup of water, a particular drip maker may produce a medium flavored coffee using one tablespoon per cup of water.
-I suggest one get to know their coffee maker, starting out by following the manufacturer's instructions on measurement of coffee to water.
+I suggest one get to know their coffee maker, starting out by following the manufacturer's instructions on the measurement of coffee to water.

-When I buy a new coffee maker, I always start with the one level tablespoon to one cup water, and tweak it from there.
+When I buy a new coffee maker, I always start with the one level tablespoon to one cup water and tweak it from there.
 I have found this a most satisfactory method to end up with a personalized coffee taste.

 Cut down on the sugar, cream, and other flavor add-ins to really enjoy the true essence of the brew.
-If we disguise the coffee to much; we will never know the true taste.
+If we disguise the coffee too much; we will never know the true taste.
 Part of what makes a great cup of coffee is how and when we enjoy it.
 We all have our favorite time and rituals.
 For me, nothing beats enjoying a great cup of coffee on a Sunday morning and reading the paper.